Margaret Macdonald Mackintosh

 In the mid-1890s, Margaret and Frances, along with Charles Rennie Mackintosh and Herbert MacNair, formed a collaborative group dubbed “The Four”.
 Their innovative designs, ranging from watercolours to gesso panels, textiles, metalwork, and furniture, were exhibited widely and attracted attention throughout Britain and Europe.
 Margaret’s contribution was particularly noted for her imaginative use of symbolism and her mastery of gesso, a plaster-based medium she used to create richly textured wall panels for interiors such as the famous Willow Tea Rooms in Glasgow.

 Margaret married Charles Rennie Mackintosh in 1900, and their creative partnership flourished.
 She played a crucial role in many of his most celebrated projects, including the interiors of Hill House and the aforementioned tea rooms.
 While Charles was often the public face of their collaborations, Margaret’s influence was profound and acknowledged by her contemporaries.
-Her designs often featured enigmatic female figures, stylised natural forms, and a subtle interplay of colour and texture, all combining to evoke a sense of mystery and introspection.
+Her designs often featured enigmatic female figures, stylised natural forms, and a subtle interplay of colour and texture, all of which combined to evoke a sense of mystery and introspection.

 Despite periods of ill health, Margaret continued to create until the 1920s.
 After her death in 1933, her work was somewhat overshadowed by her husband’s legacy, but recent decades have seen a resurgence of interest in her life and art.
 Today, Margaret Macdonald Mackintosh is recognised as a key innovator in modern design, whose visionary work helped shape the aesthetics of her era and continues to inspire designers and artists worldwide.